Saakdo/lua-retro-rpg/README.md

 ![Gameplay Demo](assets/gameplay.gif)

-*A quick look at the transition from Explore State to Battle State.*
+*A quick look at the transition from Intro State to Battle State*

 ---